Sources

 What It Does

-Browser Clips captures the content of any web page and adds it to your pinakea timeline.
-The page is converted to clean Markdown, summarized, and made searchable — all without leaving your browser.
+Browser Clips captures the content of any web page and adds it to your pinakea timeline. pinakea keeps a full Markdown capture so authored page content is not lost, then summarizes it and makes it searchable — all without leaving your browser.

 Browser Clips are saved into your currently selected Set.
 If you use multiple Sets, switch Sets first so the clip lands in the right library.
 See Sets (Libraries).